openid/openid4vp_ble/main.md

 # OpenID4VP Response over BLE

+## BLE

-On the BLE layer the response is transmitted by the Wallet submitting the presentation to the Verifier.
+On the BLE layer the wallet writes the following characteristics in order to send a presentation response:

+1. Response Size  (00000007-5026-444A-9E0E-D6F2450F3A77): used to transmit the content size of the presentation response
+2. Submit Response (00000008-5026-444A-9E0E-D6F2450F3A77): used to write the JSON payload of the presentation response as chunks.

+Note: All payload is encrypted on the BLE layer using the session key determined as defined above.

+## Payload

 The response contains the parameters as defined in Section 6 of [!@OpenID4VP] in JSON encoding.

-The response is encrypted on the session layer using the session key.

 The following is a non normative example of a response before signing: